PET raised funds for and in 2013, built 4 out of 25 units on the East Whins (EW) site.

-This original group included representatives from the following local organisations: Duneland Ltd, New Findhorn Association (NFA) Community Council, Park Ecovillage Trust and Ekopia Resource Exchange (an Industrial and Provident Society).
+The original Community group included representatives from the following local organisations: Duneland Ltd, New Findhorn Association (NFA) Community Council, Park Ecovillage Trust and Ekopia Resource Exchange (an Industrial and Provident Society).

-Three of the five allocations (one allocatee’s situation changed during the process) went to Findhorn Foundation co-workers.
+Three of the five allocations went to Findhorn Foundation co-workers.
 The criteria for the allocations were set by the Community, agreed by Moray Council and implemented by the Community’s Land & Housing Trust committee, which consists of representatives from the NFA, the Findhorn Foundation and Ekopia.

 - One of the flats has allowed a long-term community member to be cared for in the comfort of her own home.
 This increases her life quality tremendously as she continues to be integrated into the community where she is loved.